StraylightSky/coding-exercise-bot/README.md

 ## **28 January 2017**

 Decided to go the route of building out a front end with React today.
 Bot will most likely be made with API.ai.
+I decided to put the Messenger bot on the backburner, since it does not allow me to show any custom front-end work.

 The following goals may include some assumptions based on what I was able to skim through on the API.ai site.